Stezzly/Coding-Projects-Website/README.md

 # Stezzly's Collection

-This repository contains the  a basic webpage for app development, including information about Python and JavaScript apps.
+This repository contains a basic webpage containing a collection of some of the projects I am working on.

 ## Technologies Used